 A good swathe of the books that have been decanonised simply can’t be disavowed as not really reflecting the creators’ intentions – Nightfall themselves wrote and published them!
 Apparently, in their view the Karma book is now so broken that it isn’t worth selling to people any more – but they haven’t provided an exact explanation of why that is the case.
-Perhaps in the case of some material there has been a genuine falling-out between at least one of the Nightfall prime movers and former contributors, as James Desborough has hinted at, which would make it unprofessional to comment on the specific books involved in that bad feeling – but surely that isn’t the case for stuff like Karma, which was written by the exact same people who wrote the original core book.
+(Update: Mark Rapson assures me that it’s just that the PDF was “not of a quality we are happy to offer”.)

 Why am I going into all this?
 Simply to substantiate that, whilst there is a tranche of older SLA Industries material that could be described as not really reflecting Nightfall’s intentions for the setting, that’s actually a fairly limited set of materials, around which specific circumstances may be associated, and that there’s a good range of products which Nightfall clearly thought were good enough at the time they released them which aren’t good enough now.